 Like the File Per Graph option, this option creates one TriG file per graph, where each graph file contains all of the data that is related to the graph, such as the metadata and registry information.
-However, the

-The folders contain all graphs of that type for all of the included artifacts.
-For example, the ontology folder shown below contains the ontology graphs for the three graphmarts that are included in the package.
+However, the graph files are organized into subdirectories by base graph type, such as data source, graphmart, layer, schema, etc. The folders contain all graphs of that type for all of the included artifacts.
+For example, the image below shows the contents of a package that was exported with Export File Format set to Folder Per Type.
+The Migration Package name is "All Graphmarts."